apptjs/appt-mongoose/README.md

 # @appt/mongoose
 This is a plugin made for Appt that wraps [Mongoose ODM](https://www.npmjs.com/package/mongoose) to work into the *Appt's ecosystem* with advanced *database models and schemes*.

-We assume you got here after seeing the [Appt's Main Page](https://github.com/brab0/appt).
+We assume you got here after seeing the [Appt's Core](https://www.npmjs.com/package/@appt/core) session of main concepts.
 If you don't, **we strongly recommend** you to step back an take a 5 minutes reading to get used with some key concepts we're going to apply here.

 ## Install